Tootoot222/react-typescript-hook-mouse/README.md

     mousedown: true,
     mouseup: true,
     mousemove: true,
+    wheel: true,
   });

-  // Only watch for click events, don't watch movements const mouseButtonEvents = useMouse({
+  // Only watch for click events, don't watch movements or wheel events const mouseButtonEvents = useMouse({
     mousedown: true,
     mouseup: true,
     mousemove: false,
+    wheel: false,
   });

+  // Exactly the same as the above
+  // -- event names not given are assumed to be false const mouseButtonEvents = useMouse({
+    mousedown: true,
+    mouseup: true,
+  });

-  // Dynamically register the movement listener based on the input boolean value const mouseEventsDynamic = useMouse({
+  // Dynamically register the movement listener based on the input boolean value
+  // Does not watch the wheel event const mouseEventsDynamic = useMouse({
     mousedown: true,
     mouseup: true,